Explore Munich

 Where: ,Munich

-When: 18 September to 3 October 2010
+When: 22 September to 7 October 2018

-At the end of September/beginning of October each year all roads in Munich lead to the Theresienwiese, a giant grass meadow about the size of 20 football fields near the centre of the city.
+For two boozy weeks towards the end September/beginning of October each year all roads in Munich lead to the Theresienwiese, a giant grass meadow about the size of 20 football fields near the centre of the city.
 The occasion is the world's biggest party, the Munich Oktoberfest.
 The field becomes a beer-drinking city, complete with its own post office, police force and fire department, and most importantly numerous huge tents, erected by the various Bavarian breweries, that serve as massive beer halls.
-The first keg is tapped in ceremonial style to open the two-week celebration, which draws hundreds of thousands of revellers from all around the world.
-Apart from the rollicking beer halls where traditional Bavarian bands belt out their old favourites, the festival offers a host of carnival games and fun park rides, as well as stalls selling a range of German delicacies.
+The first keg is tapped in ceremonial style to open the two-week celebration, which draws hundreds of thousands of revellers from all around the world.<br /><br /> Apart from the rollicking beer halls where traditional Bavarian bands belt out old favourites, the festival offers a host of carnival games and fun park rides, as well as stalls selling a range of German delicacies.
+Many people also like to dress up in traditional Bavarian garb for the celebrations.
+Entry to the enormous beer tents is free.
+Oktoberfest is one of the most popular and best-known festivals in the world, and certainly the biggest drinking festival, and flights and accommodation should be organised far in advance to avoid disappointment.<br /><br />

 Munich Opera Festival

-When: June to July 2010 TBA
+When: 28 June to 31 July 2018

-The Opera Festival is the most important event on the city's music calendar, held every summer since 1876 in one of the world's most beautiful opera houses.
+The Opera Festival is the most important event on the Munich's music calendar, held every summer since 1876 in one of the world's most beautiful opera houses.
 Enthusiasts from around the world gather to listen to the renowned Bavarian State Opera, with a programme of about 70 different performances.
 Two free, open-air performances are also held outside the opera house in the square.
+The festival is not limited to opera and also celebrates theatre and ballet as well as other kinds of musical performances.
+As the festival is so popular and attracts so many visitors this is also generally a boom period for arts and culture in the city as a whole.
+Every year the programme changes but it is always impressive and includes a range of styles and genres to cater to all tastes.
+For information on the programme and ticket cost check out the official website.<br /><br />

-Café Glockenspiel
+Cafe Glockenspiel

 Address: Marienplatz 28 Munich